RichCoursera/gettingandcleaningcoursera/CodeBook.md

  - In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
 Describe these 4 levels).

 (you can easily use Rcode for this, just load the dataset and provide the information directly form the tidy data file)

-####Notes on variable 1:
-If available, some additional notes on the variable not covered elsewehere.
-If no notes are present leave this section out.

 ##Sources
 Sources you used if any, otherise leave out.